 The International Standardised Approach (SA-BIS) is used to determine which risk weights to apply to credit risk.
-Additionaly, the Comprehensive method was adopted to deal with the collateral portion of a credit transaction.
-Ratings assigned by rating agencies are used to the risk weighted positions.
+Additionally, the Comprehensive method was adopted to deal with loans (or part of loans) secured by cash and/or securities pledged as collateral (Lombard loans).
+Ratings assigned by rating agencies and maturities are used to risk weight positions on bank counterparties.